DHTMLX/docs-todolist/docs/guides/configuration.md

 });
 ~~~

-### Due date validation
+### Configure due date validation

-If you specify a [due date](api/configs/tasks_config.md) for a task, the due date validation will track the completion of the task.
-The due date of the task has green color until the task becomes Overdue.
+When a task has a [due date](api/configs/tasks_config.md), To Do List tracks its completion status.
+The due date appears green until the task becomes overdue.

 ![due_date](../assets/due_date.png)

-The dates of the  tasks which have not been completed on the due date are highlighted in red.
+Tasks not completed by the due date are highlighted in red.

 ![due_date](../assets/overdue_task.png)

-This validation works by default.

-In case you want to disable this functionality, specify the **validate** setting inside the *date* parameter of the [`taskShape`](api/configs/taskshape_config.md) property to *false*:
+Due date validation is active by default.
+To disable it, set `validate` to `false` in the `date` parameter of [`taskShape`](api/configs/taskshape_config.md):

 ~~~js {5-10}
 const list = new ToDo("#root", {